heypoom/heypoom/README.md

 ## Community Projects

-I've co-founded, organized and hosted a number of developer community projects, hackathons, meetups, workshops and events in Bangkok, Thailand.
+I've co-founded, organized and hosted a number of developer community projects, hackathons, meetups, workshops and events in Bangkok, Thailand since 2017.
 There is quite a lot of stories and memories behind these projects.
 It takes a lot of time and effort to do this, but it's totally worth it.
 Come join us in Bangkok!

 - [Bangkok Open Source Hackathon](https://creatorsgarten.org/event/bangkok)
 - [The Stupid Hackathon Thailand series (2017 - 2023)](https://creatorsgarten.org/wiki/StupidHackTH)